 Every library has playlists showcasing old-school favorites and the latest and greatest hits.
 But what about when you want something new?
 That’s where music discovery comes in.

 Both Amazon and Spotify have perfected the algorithm, pairing you with all the best songs they think you’d love the most.
 They showcase these songs in mixes, playlists, songs, and albums.
-I’d give a slight edge to Spotify in this area, but not by much.
+We’d give a slight edge to Spotify in this area, but not by much.

 While Spotify’s algorithm is better, Amazon does a much better job presenting its findings to you.
 However, you may find yourself listening to those same tracks on repeat.
-This is because Spotify does better shuffle your tracks, whereas you might find that Amazon plays the same song almost back to back.

 Winner: Tie

-Personalization
+Personalization Features

 When comparing Amazon Music to Spotify in the area of personalization, the competitors are on equal footing.
 Both streaming services allow you to easily create customized playlists that you can share with friends and family.
 You can curate the playlists their algorithms suggest to you as well.